 Suede is different than other forms of leather.
 If your scratched leather is suede or nubuck, your best bet is to use a clean pencil eraser or suede eraser to buff out the scuff or scratch.
 If that doesn't help, use a suede brush to remove the scratch.
 These brushes feature different textured bristles and erasers that should do the trick.
 Remember to be careful when cleaning suede; it can be damaged if you use cleaners or even simple soap.

-1. Can scratches in leather be repaired?
-Have no fear, most scratched leather can be repaired.
+Yes, most of the time you can get scratches out of leather.
 You will need a clean, lint-free cloth, leather cleaner and conditioner and perhaps some shoe polish.